In the previous two articles of the series, we’ve explored the real impact lockdown had on fitness operator revenues.

 Secondly, 26% of Hussle customers go on to join a gym directly.
 This is an organic area Hussle hasn’t focused on to date.
 However, the math tells us that the indirect revenue generated by converted members is around x4.5 the direct revenue that we pay gym operators.
 We want to professionalise the customer journey from Hussle user to direct gym member.

-Driven by this insight, Jamie championed the launch of a new Hussle service: The Member Acquisition Programme (MAP).
+Driven by this insight, Jamie championed the launch of a new Hussle service: The Membership Conversion Service (MCS).
 It’s an algorithm-led tool used to identify customers well suited to a direct gym membership.
 When these customers walk through the door, they’re flagged to operators as a potential membership lead.

 Fitness operators just face the challenge of how they can efficiently take advantage of this.
 Diversification is what’s needed.
 Businesses need to open themselves up to new opportunities, dodge the obstacles that are getting in the way, and find new ways to accelerate their growth out of the post-lockdown landscape.
 This is exactly where Hussle can help.